Mathieu7483/holbertonschool-hbnb/part1/HBnB_Description_Notes.md

 This diagram outlines the **high-level, layered architecture** of the HBnB application.
 The system is separated into three distinct layers to ensure a **clean separation of concerns** and facilitate maintainability:

-## High-Lvel Package Diagram Description
+## High-Level Package Diagram Description

 - **Presentation Layer**
   - Exposes RESTful API endpoints to external clients (web, mobile).